 - A work award may be made for Fall and/or Spring term(s).

 - The number of hours of work per week varies from job to job; however, the maximum hours a student may work is 10 hours per week within a term.

-- A student's work schedule and the number of hours worked may vary from term to term because of his/her course load, class schedule, and extracurricular activities.
-The student must make work schedule arrangements with his/her supervisor each term.
+- A student's work schedule and the number of hours worked may vary from term to term because of their course load, class schedule, and extracurricular activities.
+The student must make work schedule arrangements with their supervisor each term.